cthoyt/language/03_relationships.md

 # BEL Relationships

-The following BEL Relationship types are included in the BEL v2.0 language specification:
+The following relationship types are included in BEL:

-* Causal Relationships
+* causal relationships
-* Correlative Relationships
+* correlative Relationships
-* Associative Relationships
+* associative Relationships
-* Genomic Relationships
+* genomic Relationships
-* Ontological Relationships
+* ontological Relationships
-* Deprecated Relationships
+* deprecated Relationships

-The most used BEL relationships should be the Causal Relationships, causal and Correlative Relationships, correlative relationship categories.

 ## Causal Relationships

 These relationship types denote a causal relationship, or the absence of a causal relationship between a subject and an object term.

+### regulates, reg

+For terms A and B, `A regulates B` or `A reg B` indicate that A is reported to have an effect on B, but information is missing about whether A increases B or A decreases B. This relationship provides more information than association, association, because the upstream entity (source term) and downstream entity (target term) can be assigned.

 ## increases, `->`